Legg-Calve-Perthes or 'Perthes' disease

 In Perthes disease, the blood supply to the femoral epiphysis is interrupted, leading to avascular necrosis.
 The cause is unknown.
 Following avascular necrosis, the bone softens and breaks down, then over the following months to years, the blood supply regrows, and the bone reforms and remodels.
 In some cases this leads to severe deformity of the femoral head, and early osteoarthritis.
 Perthes disease is more common in boys and tends to present between the ages of 4 and 8.
 The prognosis is better in younger children.

 Children present with hip or knee pain, and/or limping.
 The limp may be of insidious onset, and worsen with exercise.
 It is bilateral in 10-15% of cases.
 On examination, classical features are of restricted internal rotation of the hip, and restricted abduction.

-The photograph shows Perthes disease at the right hip with fragmentation of the femoral head and shortening of the femoral neck.
+The AP radiograph shows Perthes disease at the right hip with fragmentation of the femoral head and shortening of the femoral neck.